Skip to content

 Warning

-Custom middleware is appended to the end of the stack by default (before SourceFetchMiddleware but after others).
+Custom middleware is prepended to the stack (runs before default middleware).
 If you need precise control over the order, you might need to construct the AsyncCacheManager manually, passing the full array of middleware.